TedTschopp/tedt.org/_posts/Quotes/2023-04-23-Ray-Bradbury-Good-luck-and-stop-judging-at.md

 ---
+author:
+  name: Ray Bradbury
+bullets: ''
+call-to-action: ''
+categories:
+- Quotes
+coordinates: ''
+date: 2023-04-23 11:44:45.180083
+description: ''
+draft-status: ''
+excerpt: ''
+image: ''
+image-alt: ''
+image-author: ''
+image-author-URL: ''
+image-credits: ''
+image-credits-URL: ''
+image-credits-artist: ''
+image-credits-artist-URL: ''
+image-credits-title: ''
+image-description: ''
+image-title: ''
+keywords: ''
+layout: quotes
+location: ''
+mathjax: ''
+monster-or-magical-or-religious-ideas: ''
+order: ''
+permalink: /Quotes-Database/:title:output_ext
 quote: Good luck, and stop judging at such a great distance.
 You are simply not qualified.
   Disney was full of errors, paradoxes, mistakes.
 He was also full of life, beauty, insight.
 Which speaks for all of us, eh?
 We are all mysteries of light and dark.
 There are no true conservatives, liberals, etc, in the world.
 Only people.
-author: Ray Bradbury
+seo-description: ''
 source: June 10, 1974 Letter to Brian Sibley
+source-url: ''
+subtitle: ''
+subtitle-url: ''
 tags: ''
-date: 09-03-2014 14:22:53
-permalink: /Quotes-Database/:title:output_ext
-layout: quotes
-categories:
-- Quotes
-date: 2023-04-23 11:44:45.180083
+title: ''
+title-url: ''
+update: ''
+year-the-event-took-place: ''
 ---
 June 10, 1974